miku/pyqueued/README.md

     >>> loc = client.enqueue("q", "my message with timeout")

-But dequeue with timeout (in seconds).
-If the message is not completed within `timeout`, it will be re-enqueued.
+But dequeue with timeout (given in seconds).
+If the message is not completed within `timeout`, it will be enqueued again.

     >>> client.dequeue("q", timeout=2)